| |

 How to Plan an Incredible 7 Day Tuscany Itinerary

-Tuscany is an incredible – albeit very popular – slice of Italy.
 Within its borders, which stretch almost coast to coast in Central Italy, you’ll find world-class wine (several of Italy’s most prestigious reds come from Tuscany), picturesque landscapes (that are surprisingly diverse), amazing food, and countless charming hilltop towns with commanding views over said landscapes.

-Before my (Matt here!) last trip to Italy, I had never explored much of Tuscany outside of Florence.
+Before my (Matt here!) recent trip to Italy, I had never explored much of Tuscany outside of Florence.
 While Florence is great, especially if you’re into history and art, the real magic of Tuscany happens out in the countryside.

 If it’s your first time in Tuscany, you should plan on balancing your trip between the hustle and bustle of cities like Florence and Siena, and the slower life found in the Val d’Orcia and Volterra.